topcoder-platform/community-app/docs/contentful/custom-inline-components-in-markdown-fields.md

     component works only with YouTube videos, and the URL should be similar to `https://www.youtube.com/embed/mD12LIqdxqk` ().

-- #### NewsletterArchive
-  *Example:* `<NewsletterArchive name="Design Newsletter" />`

-  A list of archive links sorted by descending `sent_date` from a MailChimp's campaign folder.
-Sould be working under any MarkdownParser component.

-  The properties are:
-  - `name` - the unique name of the camplaing foler.
-It has to be only one name entity.
-If those duplicate first found will be picked up and rest ignored.

 ## Links

 - #### Link